 Using a sharpie to measure how wide the opening needs to be to accommodate the candle in a pumpkin.

-4. Widen the Opening
+4. Widen the opening

 Now, grab your knife and carefully widen that hole to match your Sharpie outline.
 You want it just big enough to fit your votive candle.Using a knife to widen the hole for the votive candle.

-5. Scoop it Out
+5. Scoop it out

 Time to get your hands dirty.
 Scoop out the insides of the pumpkin.
 A spoon works great for this.
 Don't worry about getting every last bit - just enough so your candle sits nicely.Cleaning out the inside of the pumpkin with a spoon.

-6. Drop in the Candle
+6. Drop in the candle

 Choose a votive that fits snugly in the opening.
 Too small and it'll rattle around, too big and, well, it won't fit.
 Pop it in and you're done!Me placing the votive candle into the pumpkin.